-The presents have been opened, the puddings eaten and lots of carols sung - and now it feels like Christmas has been and gone for another year.
+The presents have been opened, the puddings eaten and lots of TV has been watched - and now it feels like Christmas has been and gone for another year.

 But 6 January marks an important date for many people in the Christmas calendar.

 That is because it is the date of something called Epiphany.

 Epiphany - also known as Three Kings' Day - is a Christian festival, which starts on 6 January.

 It is a special date in the Christmas story as it's when people celebrate how a star led the Magi - also known as the Three kings or the Wise Men - to visit the baby Jesus after he had been born.